 Adequate provision has been made against doubtful balances.
-Due to Company's longstanding relations with counterparties and after giving due consideration to their financial standing, the management does not expect non-performance by these counter parties on their obligations to the Company.
-Based on the past experience and taking into consideration, the financial position, and previous record of recoveries, the Company believes that above balances do not require any impairment.
-The credit risk exposure is limited in respect of bank balances as bank balances are placed with local banks having good credit rating.
+Due to Company's long standing relations with other counterparties and after giving due consideration to their financial standing, the management does not expect non performance by these counter parties on their obligations to the Company.
+The credit risk exposure is limited in respect of bank balances as these are placed with local banks having good credit rating.